Soma mine disaster: Fire

-The fire killed 301 workers, mostly from carbon monoxide poisoning.
-Because the fire took place close to shift change, the exact number of employees underground at the time was initially uncertain.
+The fire killed 301 workers, including five mining engineers.
+Energy Minister Taner Yıldız said that most of the victims died of carbon monoxide poisoning.
+The fire occurred near a shift change, and the number of workers underground was initially uncertain.
+The number was later reported as 787.

 Rescue effort

-Rescue crews arrived at the mine soon after the explosion and provided fresh air to the mine workings in an effort to keep those workers still trapped underground alive.
-Four mine rescue teams were deployed underground to look for trapped miners; however, thick smoke initially hindered progress in the operations to rescue more workers from the mine.
+Rescue crews supplied fresh air to the mine workings to help workers trapped underground.
+Four mine rescue teams searched for trapped miners, but thick smoke initially hampered rescue efforts.